 Fig. 5.
 Differences in stream segment class assignments between different scenarios used to define biological constraints by region and statewide.
 Twenty-seven scenarios were tested that evaluated different combinations of prediction interval in the CSCI predictions (9 scenarios from wide- to narrow-prediction ranges as identified by the tail cutoff for the expected quantiles) and potential CSCI thresholds (3 scenarios from low to high).
 The percentage of total stream length for likely unconstrained and likely constrained is shown for each scenario.
 Stream classifications as possibly unconstrained or possibly constrained are not shown but can be inferred from the area of white space above or below each bar.
 The solid black line indicates the percentage division between unconstrained and constrained classifications.
 CV = Central Valley, CH = Chaparral, DM = Deserts and Modoc Plateau, NC = North Coast, SN = Sierra Nevada, SC = South Coast.

 Table 1.
 Land-use variables used to develop the predictive model of stream bioassessment scores.
 All variables were obtained from StreamCat (Hill et al. 2016) and applied to stream segments in the National Hydrography Dataset Plus (NHDPlus; McKay et al. 2012).
 The measurement scales for each variable are at the riparian (100 m buffer), local catchment, or watershed scale relative to a stream segment.
 Combined scales for riparian measurements (e.g., riparian + catchment, riparian + watershed) are riparian estimates for the entire local catchment or watershed area upstream, as compared to only the individual segment.
 Total urban (TotUrb2011) and agriculture (TotAg2011) land-use variables were based on sums of individual variables in StreamCat as noted in the description.
-Rp100 = riparian, Cat = catchment, Ws = watershed
+CanalDens = canal density, PctImp = percent imperviousness, TotUrb = total urban, TotAg = total agriculture, RdDens = road density, RdCrs = road crossings, Rp100 = riparian, Cat = catchment, Ws = watershed